Frequently Asked Questions

 ,rejected

 ).
-This is where you would integrate with your application's logic (e.g., updating a database).
+Integrate with your application's logic here (e.g., updating a database).
 TheIMPLEMENTATION POINT

 ): Critically important.
 You must respond with a2xx